News

 Location: Halifax Nova Scotia

-Estimated Start Date July 2025
+Estimated Start Date September 2025

 Wasoqopa’q First Nation (formerly Acadia First Nation) is governed as a custom band under the provisions of the Indian Act with established bylaws, policies and procedures.
 The First Nation's electoral system constitutes an election once every five (5) years with positions for one Chief and eight (8) councillors.
 Chief and Council elect, are the governing body responsible for making decisions for the overall health and well-being of communities, Elders, youth and families.